christianhujer/aceunit/CONTRIBUTING.md

 ## General
 - Follow the [Code of Conduct](CODE_OF_CONDUCT.md).
 - Make sure that you are allowed to contribute.
-  If you're employed, an in doubt, check with your employer or a lawyer.
+  If you're employed, and in doubt, check with your employer or a lawyer.
 - Make sure you understand and accept the [License](LICENSE).

 ## Quality